Because it does not attain its goal.

-The use of this common good must not be subjected to conditions that hinder the productive capacity, or divert production from its proper end, which is to answer human needs, needs of a private and of a public nature, in the order of their urgency.
-Basic needs are to be satisfied first, before the luxury needs of a handful of people, before the splendid and pharaonic projects of public administrators who are in need of fame.
+The use of this common good must not be subjected to conditions that hinder the productive capacity or divert production from its proper goal.
+This goal is to fulfill private and public human needs in the order of their urgency.
+Basic needs are to be satisfied first before the extravagant needs of a minority and before the grandiose projects of public administrators.

-This can surely be done, through a financial system that guarantees to each individual a share of the community’s financial credit.
-This share needs to be large enough so as to allow each individual to order, from his country’s production, whatever he requires to satisfy his basic needs.
+This can be accomplished through a financial system that guarantees to each individual a share of the community’s Financial Credit.
+This share needs to be large enough to allow each individual to obtain whatever is necessary to satisfy basic needs from his country’s production.

 Such a financial system would dictate nothing.
-Production would program itself according to the orders given by the consumers, as far as private goods are concerned, and would program itself according to orders given by the public administrations, as far as public works are concerned.
-On the one hand, the financial system would serve to express the consumers' will, and on the other hand, it would be used by the producers to mobilize the country’s productive capacity so as to meet the requests thus expressed.
+Production would organize itself according to the requirements established by consumers for private goods.
+Similarly, it would organize itself according to requirements established by public administrations regarding public works.
+On the one hand, the financial system would serve to express the will of consumers, and on the other hand it would be used by producers to mobilize the country’s productive capacity in order to meet those consumers’ requirements.